US Federal Aid

 If you have an endorser for a PLUS loan then you will also need an Endorser Addendum which can be found here under the Parent Borrowers section.

 Private loans may be used to supplement your federal loans but only up to your maximum Cost of Attendance.
 They are normally subject to credit checks and you may be required to have a co-signer.
 Lenders offer these private loans at commercial rates.
-The University does not recommend any private lender, however as far as we are aware there is only one private lender that makes loans available to US citizens receiving their degree at a foreign school.
-To get more information about The GEMS Smart Option Loan by Sallie Mae you can go to their link here: https://www.myglobaled.com/
+The University does not recommend any private lender, however as far as we are aware there are only two private lenders that makes loans available to US citizens receiving their degree at a foreign school.
+These are Sallie Mae and Earnest, you can find more information about the respective lenders via their websites at the following links, https://www.myglobaled.com/ and https://www.earnest.com/.

 If you have already borrowed Federal Loans up to your full Cost of Attendance, we will be unable to certify a private loan.
 The decision on which loan you take out is ultimately yours, please read all of the available information about Direct, PLUS and Private Loans before deciding which best suits you.
 Federal loans generally have better benefits and lower, fixed interest rates.